bostontrader/bookwerx-core/README.md

 Runtime configuration is managed by [node-config](https://github.com/lorenwest/node-config) By default, **bookwerx-core** will start the server using /config/default.json.
 You may create other configurations to suit your fancy.
-And example to use configuration /config/production.json:
+For example: To use configuration /config/production.json:

 ```bash